WTEM: SportsTalk Radio 570 - The Team

 Before moving to 980 kHz, WTEM was known as Sports Radio 570 - The Team and on the frequency of 570 kHz.
 It previously had been used by classical music station WGMS.
 WTEM made its debut at 3:30 p.m. on May 24, 1992, right after the Indianapolis 500.
 At the beginning, WTEM emulated the program lineup and even imported the jingles from New York City's WFAN, the first all-sports radio station in the United States.

 At the beginning, Paul Harris hosted the morning show between 6 a.m. and 10 a.m.
-Washington Post columnist Tony Kornheiser took over in late mornings, and CBS Sports announcer/WUSA sportcaster James Brown hosted early afternoons.
+The Washington Post columnist Tony Kornheiser took over in late mornings, and CBS Sports announcer/WUSA sportcaster James Brown hosted early afternoons.
 Kevin Kiley and Rich "The Coach" Gilgallon hosted Kiley and the Coach during afternoon drive time, which emulated WFAN's highly successful Mike and the Mad Dog radio program.
 Jean Fugett and Ira Mellman anchored the night-time hours.
-WTEM also acquired the radio rights to broadcast the Washington Redskins football between 1992 and 1994.
+WTEM also acquired the radio rights to broadcast Washington Redskins football between 1992 and 1994.

 However, the ratings of WTEM struggled in the beginning.
 Harris was quickly replaced by Bruce Murray and Bob Berger in late 1992.
 WTEM introduced the syndicated Imus in the Morning on July 19, 1993, to replace Murray and Berger in the 6-10 a.m. morning slot.
 For cost-cutting reasons, WTEM canceled Kiley and the Coach, and shows hosted by Phil Wood (8 p.m. to midnight) and Rob Weingarten (midnight to 6 a.m.) at the end of 1994.
 After Kiley and the Coach was canceled, WTEM tried several afternoon-drive shows before it settled on Kornheiser live between 10 a.m. and 1 p.m. and then replayed between 4 p.m. and 7 p.m. to boost the afternoon drive-time ratings until the show moved to ESPN Radio in January 1998.
-After his contract not renewed by WMAL, Ken Beatrice and his show, Sports Call, moved to WTEM in late 1995.
+After his contract was not renewed by WMAL, Ken Beatrice and his show, Sports Call, moved to WTEM in late 1995.